NorthernChicken/MC-Login-Notifier/README.md

 * Create a new API application
 * Get the API token and put it in 'secrets.py'
 * Download the Pushover app on Android or IOS and sign in.
+* Change the IP in "ip.txt" to the IP of the server you want to monitor